rweickelt/qst/doc/usage.rst

 Qst makes use of the `QML language`_, a declarative language mixed with Javascript.
 The language is very intuitive, but you might want to have a look at the `QML language reference`_ or keep it open in a separate browser tab.

-We will use the terms `component` and `item` as synonyms.
+We will use the terms `item` and `component` a lot.
+An `item` refers to a data type whereas `component` usually refers to a specific instance of an item.

 Running a simple test case
 --------------------------

-Every test case is defined by a |Testcase| component and requires at least 2
+Let us now get our hands dirty and have a look at a trivial test case.
+Every test case is defined by a |Testcase| component and is characterized by at least 2 things:
-characteristics:

-- a **name** that serves as an identifier,
+- a :cpp:member:`name <Testcase::name>` that serves as an identifier,

 - a |run()| function which implements sequential test steps.